Founder Dependency

 Outcome

 Client identities withheld under engagement confidentiality.
 Figures rounded.
+Outcomes reported within the evidence available.

 Philosophy